Frequently Asked Questions: This page contains answers to common questions of

 Absences: Be sure to call the office to let the school know that your child will be absent and the reason for the absence.
 When you call to report your student's absence of at least 3 days, you may also request a homework pick-up in the office or classroom.
 The student has as many days to make up the work as s/he was absent.
 If you (parents) are going out of town, please let me know.

 Book orders: Book orders are entirely optional but they are a fun and inexpensive way to expand your child's home library.
-They are sent home about once a month and you will have a few days to go over them with your child.
-Checks are made out to Scholastic Book Club.
-I will need a volunteer to handle the book orders for our class.
+Order forms are sent home about once a month, and you will have a few days to go over them with your child.
+Place your orders online with Scholastic by the date hand written on the book order forms sent home.
+On that date I will confirm the aggregated order, which will be shipped to Argonaut.
+I could use a parent to distribute book order forms and books.

-Conferences: We meet formally once a year the week of November 5, and conferences will be optional the afternoons of March 13 and 14 in the afternoon.
+Conferences: We meet formally once a year the week of November 4, and conferences will be optional the afternoons of March 12 and 13 in the afternoon.
 I am available to meet with you at a mutually convenient time as concerns arise throughout the year.
 This is easiest to arrange by email.

 Discipline: Saratoga District and Argonaut School have a discipline policy that is firmly enforced.
-All students are reminded of the rules of the school throughout the year.
-Violent or threatening verbal and written language is not allowed.
+All students are reminded of common sense safety practices throughout the school year.
+Violent or threatening verbal and written language or physical violence is not allowed.
 Should problems arise in the classroom, you will be notified.
-The 2011-2012 classroom rules were generated by last year’s students the first week of school.
+The 2013-2014 classroom rules were generated by last year’s students the first week of school.

-Field trips: Trips are being planned to Filoli, Long Marine Lab at UCSC, the Acme Bakery, and programs directly complementing our language arts, social studies and science curriculum.
-We are planning in-class field trips from the San Jose Quilt Museum, the Bay Area Marine Science Institute, and the Santa Clara County Water District.
-Confirmed dates will be listed on Mrs. Harris' website under calendar.
+Field trips: Trips are being planned to Filoli, the Acme Bakery, and the Tech Museum.
+We are planning school visits from the Bay Area Marine Science Institute, the Santa Clara Valley Water District, San Jose Art Museum, and Opera San Jose.
+Confirmed dates will be listed on Mrs. Harris' website under Calendar.
 Drivers will be needed.

 Grading: All class work and homework is seen by me.
 Most of the time there will be stars, happy faces, and/or comments.
 I also use a plus + (excellent work), check plus (good work), check (just good enough), check minus (needs improvement), and minus - (start over again).
 Second graders do not receive letter grades.
 The report cards are filled in according to the progress your child has made from the beginning of the school year towards mastery of second grade standards as outlined by the report card.
 Children are not compared to other students, and the students are not ranked.
 Developmental readiness can affect the time at which a child masters a standard, and individual differences are honored.